Jash-Shah/Eklavya---Drone/Blog.md

 ### 1. ROS (Robot Operating System)

-ROS is an open-source, meta-operating system for your robot.
-Basically ROS enables us to control our Drone(and its specific parts) using Python/C++ code.
+[ROS](https://ros.org/) is an open-source, meta-operating system for your robot.
+Basically ROS enables us to control our Drone (and its specific parts) using Python/C++ code.
 ROS communication implements data transmission between **Nodes** using **Topics**.

 #### ROS Node

 All processes in ROS run in a Node.
-For eg: In our Drone each Wing Link(the joint between the wing and the base),the camera, IMU sensors are all nodes.
-The Python script we write itself creates many nodes.
+For eg: In our Drone each Wing Link (the joint between the wing and the base), the camera, IMU sensors are all nodes.
+The python script we write itself creates many nodes.

 #### ROS Topics